Jenkins Orphanage – North Charleston, South Carolina

-Reverend Jenkins was born a slave in Barnwell County in April of 1862.
+The Reverend Daniel Joseph Jenkins was born a slave in Barnwell County in April of 1862.
 Later in life, he moved to Charleston, where he went into business selling wood.
 On his way to work one morning, Jenkins discovered four young boys huddled together in a freight car for warmth.
 He realized that the community was in need of an orphanage, and on December 16, 1891, he founded Jenkins Orphanage.

 Now called the Daniel Joseph Jenkins Institute for Children, the home has been a refuge for neglected children of the Lowcountry for over 120 years.
 This page shares photos, a video, and much of the orphanage’s history, but to learn more, we recommend you also read our complete story, Orphanage Band Instrumental in Jenkins’ Past and Future.

 Jenkins Orphanage Band

 The orphanage was chartered in July 1892 by the State of South Carolina; its mission was to create a safe haven for African-American children in need.
 Despite the state’s official blessing, the orphanage did not receive adequate financial support, so its founder, Reverend Jenkins, established the Jenkins Orphanage Band in order to raise funds.